Ibrahim-Ola/time-series-python/README.md

 ## Overview

-A project on time series in python!
+A project on time series using statisticsl models and deep learning!